 - Cornell University Open Burning Permit

-- Paper copies of the form are available from the Student Activities Office, 520 Willard Straight Hall or from EHS, EHS Building, 201 Palm Road.
+- Paper copies of the form are available from the University Fire Marshal Office, located at 201 Palm Road.

 - Electronic copies of the form are available at Event Management Open Burning Permit.
 Review and approval of these forms and permits is required from a number of University departments.
 Please begin the process at least 3 weeks prior to the date of your event.

 Authorization and permits may be required from other non-Cornell regulatory agencies.
-Obtain EHS approval first on all open burning permits.
-EHS will indicate what other authorizations and permits are required.
+Obtain University Fire Marshal Office approval first on all open burning permits.
+The University Fire Marshal Office will indicate what other authorizations and permits are required.

 All permits and authorizations for open burning are contingent upon:

-- Site inspection and approval by Environmental Health & Safety personnel
+- Site inspection and approval by Environment Health & Safety personnel

 - Acceptable weather conditions at the time of the event